bbw7561135/MPI-Workshop/README.md

 ### Rank

-We use the function `MPI_COMM_RANK` to identify the different proccesses.
+We use the function `MPI_COMM_RANK` to identify the different processes.
 This is known as the rank and is not the physical processor number.
 It is a logical number which goes from 0, ..., N-1.

 ```c
 MPI_Comm_rank(MPI_Comm comm, int *rank)